bevacqua/campaign/README.md

 You can use other email providers, [creating your own or choosing one](#providers) that comes with `campaign`.
 To implement it yourself, you need to create a custom `provider` object.
 The `provider` object should have a `send` function, which takes a `model`, and a `done` callback.
 You can [read more about custom providers](#creating-custom-providers) below.

+### `templateEngine`

+You can use other template engines, [creating your own](#template-engines).
+You'll need to create a custom `engine` object with both `render` and `renderString` methods.
+Note that template engines govern the default layouts.
+If you implement your own engine, you'll have to provide a default layout, as well.

 ### `headerImage`

 You may provide the full path to an image.
 This image will be encoded in `base64` and embedded into the email as a heading.
 Embedding helps people view your emails offline.